rafaelrrgarcia/lamp-xdebug-ready4U/README.md

     * `APACHE_LOG_DIR` - Apache logs.
 Also having PHP logs;
     * `MYSQL_LOG_DIR` - MySQL logs (MariaDB);
     * `XDEBUG_LOG_DIR` - XDebug log path;
-4. Run `docker-compose up -d` in the project folder with a terminal;
+5. Run `docker-compose up -d` in the project folder with a terminal;
-5. It's Ready for you to use!
+6. It's Ready for you to use!
 You can access in `http://localhost:PORT_CHOOSED`

+**Note:** This project has been updated from PHP 7.2 to PHP 8.1 with the latest versions of XDebug and MariaDB for better compatibility and security.

 ## XDebug